agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 network.
 This abstraction shields clients and application developers from complexity and makes it simpler to reason about system behavior.
-For example, if a client modifies a data structure by submitting a *write request* to one system node, a strongly consistent system must ensure that other nodes reflect the update as well.
-If different nodes were to reflect inconsistent values, the abstraction of a shared world is broken and safety requirements may be violated.
-A few examples of the perils of inconsistency:
+For example, if a client modifies a data structure by submitting a write request to one system node, a strongly consistent system must ensure that other nodes reflect the update as well.
+Otherwise, if different nodes could reflect inconsistent values, the abstraction of a shared world would be broken and safety requirements may be violated.
+A few examples of the perils of
+inconsistency:

 - A bank client would be unhappy if deposits that appear in their account online are not reflected when they check their balance at an